-Dental veneers are an irreversible yet lasting option for people who are displeased with the appearance of their teeth.
-The cosmetic treatment consists of thin, customized, tooth-colored shells that qualified dentists bond to the outer surface of teeth.
+Dental veneers consist of thin, customized, tooth-colored coverings that qualified dentists bond to the outer surface of teeth.
 Dental veneers can correct problems related to the color, length, size and shape of teeth when properly constructed and attached.
-They can also lead to unwanted side effects, often due to characteristics of the veneer, your teeth and your dentist's decisions during the procedure.
+Like any medical or dental procedure, sometimes problems occur, often due to characteristics of the veneer, your teeth and your dentist's decisions during the procedure.

-When dentists do not position dental veneers properly, your teeth can develop such problems as chipping and decay outside the edges of the veneers, according to "Facing the Challenges of Ceramic Veneers."
+When dentists do not position dental veneers properly, your teeth can develop such problems as chipping and decay outside the edges of the veneers.
 Other placement-related issues include overhanging or rough-edged veneers, which can cause dental floss to catch on the edges, making recommended oral hygiene difficult and gum irritation possible.
 Lining up the margins of veneers with the chewing edge of teeth too precisely can also cause the veneers to chip beyond repair, whereas removing too little of the outer surface of the teeth may cause placed veneers to look bulky or thick.

 Placing dental veneers on teeth requires dentists to remove an adequate amount of enamel from the surface of teeth.
 Consequently, teeth may become sensitive after the procedure, leading to discomfort when you place cold or hot items in your mouth.
-If your dentist removes too much of the outer tooth, the pulp on the inside of the tooth may eventually die, according to "Facing the Challenges of Ceramic Veneers."
-If a dentist must remove substantial portions of the tooth to place a dental veneer, author and dentist Gordon J. Christensen recommends getting a crown for the tooth instead to avoid excessive sensitivity or pulpal death.
+If your dentist removes too much of the outer tooth, the pulp on the inside of the tooth may eventually die.
+If a dentist must remove substantial portions of the tooth to place a dental veneer, you might ask about getting a crown for the tooth instead to avoid these problems.

 Certain people are not good candidates for dental veneers because of their oral habits.
 For instance, the Cleveland Clinic notes that individuals who clench or grind their teeth can eventually weaken and damage dental veneers made of porcelain, leading to chips or cracks.
 Veneers can also experience damage if you bite down on or chew a hard item, such as ice, pencils or even your fingernails.
 Such behavior can place too much pressure on dental veneers, causing them to loosen or fall off altogether.